La Chingada, Veracruz

 La Chingada is a town in the municipality of Perote in the Mexican state of Veracruz.

 The place is famous for its name, the Mexican Spanish vulgarism La Chingada.
 It means, roughly, 'the fucked', a vulgar but common reference to La Malinche, the Nahua interpreter of Hernán Cortés, the Spanish conquistador who conquered Mexico.
-The term "La Chingada" is used in a variety of mostly offensive or vulgar meanings, Vete a la Chingada means, for example something like 'go to hell'.
+The term "La Chingada" is used in a variety of mostly offensive or vulgar meanings.
+For example, Vete a la Chingada means something like 'go to hell'.

 Although there are several places in Mexico called La Chingada, this is the best known.